+PLX reflected thoughtfulness.
+It evaluated post-closing damages claims for breach of fiduciary duty and aiding and abetting arising out of the sale of a company.
+The defendants were the buyer, the financial advisor to the target, an activist stockholder of the target, and individual directors and officers of the target.
 Vice Chancellor Laster granted a motion to dismiss as to the buyer and two of the individual defendants and sustained claims against the other defendants.
-The transcript ruling recited facts and cited legal authorities, including a "series of articles by now Chief Justice Strine" and two law review articles on different topics co-authored by professors William Bratton and Michael Wachter.44
+The transcript ruling recited facts and cited legal authorities, including a "series of articles by now Chief Justice Strine" and two law review articles on different topics co-authored by professors William Bratton and Michael Wachter.49

 Two major law firms published analyses of Vice Chancellor Laster's words.
 Sullivan & Cromwell LLP wrote the following about the fact of it being a transcript ruling: "The ruling, which because of its telephonic nature should not be read as literally as a formal written opinion, reinforces several central issues in recent Delaware jurisprudence."
-Hunton & Williams LLP identified "several important takeaways from this ruling with respect to activist hedge funds."
-46
+Hunton & Williams LLP identified "several"

-44 Id. at 27-28, 35, 38-39.
+49 Id. at 27-28, 35, 38-39.